-I’ve been at the Financial Times since 2004, and became Interactive editor in 2006.
+I started at the Financial Times in 2004, and became Interactive editor in 2006.
 In 2008-09 I was Technology correspondent, and then went back to be Interactive editor again in 2009.
 After a stint as Assistant editor on the emerging markets desk, writing and editing the blog beyondbrics (2011-14), I went on book leave.

-Over the years I’ve written a fair few different things for the paper and website, when time and ideas allowed.
+Over the years I wrote a fair few different things for the paper and website.
 Here’s some of the better things.
 (You could use the FT search engine if you really wanted to find every news story and blurb I’ve ever done.)

 Sport – the Baseline column and other things